ucsf-wynton/wynton-website-hpc/docs/hpc/howto/rstudio.md

 It is _not_ possible to run RStudio Desktop via X2Go, because X2Go does not support the modern graphical protocols that RStudio Desktop requires.
-If you try, you will get an error saying that "The RStudio Desktop version gives "GLX 1.3 or later is required."
+If you try, you will get an error from RStudio saying that "GLX 1.3 or later is required."

 </div>